 Don’t stress over grammar (at first!): Focus on the joy of expressing ideas creatively.
 Worrying too much about grammar can stifle their imagination.
 If your child is struggling with grammar, however, Explore Learning’s English Tuition can help!

 Keep writing sessions short: Aim for brief, frequent writing activities.
 Knowing there’s a set time can motivate them to focus and engage more with their writing, encouraging them to practice their writing skills effectively.

 Writing activities at home

-Now we’ve talked about writing techniques, here are some practical and fun writing activities to put them into practice!
+Now we’ve talked about writing techniques and tips for writing at home, here are some practical and fun writing activities to put them into practice!